Our Partners

 ZU-UK

-Our work spans multiple art forms, disciplines, formats and spaces to address issues of social justice, mental health and climate emergency - from ringing all UK phone-boxes simultaneously in response to suicide rates to recruiting ghost-hunters in shopping-malls to investigate human rights and climate in supplychains.
+Their work spans multiple art forms, disciplines, formats, and spaces to address issues of social justice, mental health, and climate emergencies—from ringing all UK phone boxes simultaneously in response to suicide rates to recruiting ghost-hunters in shopping malls to investigating human rights and climate in supply chains.

-We believe in the transformative power of collaborative human experience and provide tailor-made experiences that create alternative realities.
-Our work is often used as the industry standard regarding care and ethics in audience participation.
+They believe in the transformative power of collaborative human experience and provide tailor-made experiences that create alternative realities.
+Their work is often used as the industry standard regarding care and ethics in audience participation.

 Europe 4 Youth

-Europe4Youth is a non-profit, non-governmental organization dedicated to empowering young people and fostering their growth in various aspect of life.
-We create opportunities for education, development, and civic participation, building a vibrant and democratic civil society at local, national, and European levels.
-Our focus areas include youth policy development, providing non-formal education, game-based learning and international cooperation.
+Europe4Youth is a non-profit, non-governmental organization dedicated to empowering young people and fostering their growth in various aspects of life.
+We create opportunities for education, personal development, and civic participation, contributing to a vibrant and democratic civil society at the local, national, and European levels.

 Chaos League